-Moderately lower rates should help businesses feel more confident heading into 2026, which could improve the outlook for capital expenditures – bolstering activity, jobs and the overall economy.
-The ongoing risks will be two-fold:
+Moderately lower rates should help businesses feel more confident heading into 2026, which could improve the outlook for capital expenditures outside of the AI space – bolstering activity, jobs and the overall economy.
+Lower rates will also bring some relief to households in the form of lower mortgage and consumer credit rates.

-- The very weak payroll data could foretell a serious economic slowdown, pushing consumption and activity sharply lower before the Fed can rescue the economy via lower rates.
+- The very weak payroll data could foretell a serious economic slowdown, pushing consumption and activity sharply lower (even amongst the top 20%) before the Fed can rescue the economy via lower rates.

 We do not foresee either of those outcomes as the most likely base-case scenario at this time, but they are the primary risks headed into next year.

-In summary, market resilience in 2025 continues to surprise to the upside.
-U.S. economic activity appears to be tapering off, and the labor market is clearly in a weakened state.
-Inflation is too high and likely headed higher — but the FOMC believes it will taper off on its own in 2026.
-The equity markets have received confirmation that interest rates are headed lower again, but the magnitude and speed of the rate cutting campaign is still hotly debated within the FOMC.
+Overall U.S. economic activity appears to be headed for a below-average patch, and the labor market is in a weakened state.
+Inflation is still too high, but the FOMC believes it will taper off on its own in 2026.
+The equity markets have gotten confirmation that interest rates are headed lower again, which should help broaden economic expansion throughout 2026.
+The magnitude and speed of the rate-cutting campaign are still hotly debated within the FOMC.

-Given the multiple risks to the economy and lofty valuations in the equity markets, we continue to remain neutral in our risk allocation – believing that the time for heavier risk exposure has yet to present itself.
+We continue to remain neutral in our risk allocation, believing that the time for heavier risk exposure is still yet to present itself.

 We are here to provide our clients with peace of mind about their financial future.
 Anchoring to a sound, long-term financial plan will help everyone weather storms like these.
 We will remain disciplined, and consistent in our strategies and philosophies.
 We are confident that together we will manage our way through this (hopefully brief) challenging time.